If you’re a content marketer in a boring niche, it can be difficult to drive lots of eyeballs to your content.

 Whenever you find a good forum prospect, make sure you save the URL for later.

-To search for a relevant Facebook group, go to Facebook and type your topic into the search bar.
+To search for a relevant Facebook page or group, go to Facebook and type your topic into the search bar.
 Make sure you click the “See all results” link from the dropdown.

 From the results page, select “Groups”.